-10. Interventions under the cover of the UN have continued for three decades: UNMIH (1993-1996), UNSMIH (1996-1997), UNTMIH (1997), MIPONUH (1997-2000), MICAH (2000-2001), MINUSTAH (2004-2017), MINUJUSTH (2017-2019) and UNIHRO (2019-2024).
+- 10. Interventions under the cover of the UN have continued for three decades.
 One of the aims of these missions was to put an end to human rights violations "that jeopardise the peace, stability and security of Haiti and of the region" (viii).
-They were also intended to "help" the country achieve political stability, ensure the security of its people, train its police force, improve prison conditions and combat corruption and arms trafficking.

-11. It must be said that the many interventions over the past 30 years to "help" Haiti have been nothing but an abject failure.
+They were also intended to "help" the country achieve political stability, ensure the security of its people, train its police force, improve prison conditions and combat corruption and arms trafficking. - 11.
+It must be said that the many interventions over the past 30 years to "help" Haiti have been nothing but an abject failure.
 One of the reasons for this failure is that the promises made have not been kept.
 According to the UN Secretary-General, in 2019, only "\$32.4 million out of the \$252.2 million requested (i.e. 13%)" had been obtained to meet the needs of "2.2 million Haitians in vulnerable situations" under the 2018 humanitarian aid plan (ix).
 The same applies to support and training for the Haitian police: "the national police force does not have the capacity required to carry out its constitutional mandates.
-Only 27.6% of the strategic development plan (2017-2021) was implemented in the first two years" (x).

-12. The UN expert on the human rights situation in Haiti, William O'Neill, made the following appalling observation: "Gangs control over 50% of the capital.
+Only 27.6% of the strategic development plan (2017-2021) was implemented in the first two years". - 12.
+The UN expert on the human rights situation in Haiti, William O'Neill, made the following appalling observation: "Gangs control over 50% of the capital.
 They rule ruthlessly: kidnapping, extorting and terrorizing the population.
 Many areas of the city are off-limits to the Haitian National Police.
 In some instances, the police have colluded with the gangs.
 The impact on economic, social and cultural rights is devastating.
 Children cannot go to school, markets are closed or the merchants must pay a "tax" to the gangs, health clinics cannot operate and the basic activities of daily life entail great risks. (...)
 Conditions [in the Port-au-Prince and Cap-Haïtien prisons] are cruel, inhuman and degrading.
 The National Penitentiary in the capital in particular is horrific. (...)
 Over 80% of those in detention have never been tried or convicted of any crime. (...)
 Weak accountability combined with rampant corruption results in state institutions that fail to protect human rights.
-The population, understandably, has little confidence." (xi)

-13. It is worth noting the responsibility of the Haiti Core Group (made up of the United States, Canada, France, Brazil, Spain, Germany, the European Union, the United Nations and representatives of the Organisation of American States).
-Created in 2004xii after US, French and Canadian troops overthrew the Haitian government, the Core Group has strongly influenced the country's political and economic affairs.
+The population, understandably, has little confidence." (x) - 13.
+It is worth noting the responsibility of the Haiti Core Group (made up of the United States of America, Canada, France, Brazil, Spain, Germany, the European Union, the United Nations and representatives of the Organisation of American States).
+Created in 2004 (xi) after the United States of America, French and Canadian troops overthrew the Haitian government, the Core Group has strongly influenced the country's political and economic affairs.

-14. Supported by the so-called "Core Group", the current provisional government, led by Prime Minister Ariel Henry, is de facto governing Haiti (xiii) against the will of its people.
+- 14. Supported by the "Core Group", the current provisional government, led by Prime Minister Ariel Henry, is governing Haiti against the will of its people.
 The group's initiatives include changing the country's Constitution, without any national or popular consensus, reducing the population's participation in the country's affairs, giving foreign powers the right to legally own land in Haiti, and promoting the grabbing of the country's natural resources.
-To make this political project a reality, the Haitian government has asked for foreign intervention to contain the gangs' actions.

-15. The presence of foreign military forces to supposedly help restore democracy has had the opposite effect, not to mention the Blue Helmets who brought cholera to Haiti (xiv).
-Putting the country under trusteeship tramples on the Haitian people's rights to self-determination, life and dignity.
+To make this political project a reality, the Haitian government has asked for foreign intervention to contain the gangs' actions, whereas the Haitian National Police alone have the means to thwart the gangs used by those in power to intimidate popular mobilisation. - 15.
+The presence of foreign military forces to supposedly help restore democracy has had the opposite effect, not to mention the Blue Helmets who brought cholera to Haiti.
+Putting the country under trusteeship tramples on the Haitian people's rights to selfdetermination, life and dignity.

-V. Conclusion
+Conclusion